-PROBLEM POSSIBLE CAUSES SOLUTION The unit is not Power failure Wait for the power to be restored working The power is turned off Turn on the power The fuse is burned out Replace the fuse Remote control batteries are dead Replace batteries The Unit's 3-minute protection has been activated Wait three minutes after restarting the unit Timer is activated Turn timer off Indicator lamps con- tinue flashing or error code appears 1 - customer service center. is porter and contract your floarcot
+PROBLEM POSSIBLE CAUSES SOLUTION The unit is not Power failure Wait for the power to be restored working The power is turned off Turn on the power The fuse is burned out Replace the fuse Remote control batteries are dead Replace batteries The Unit's 3-minute protection has been activated Wait three minutes after restarting the unit Timer is activated Turn timer off Indicator lamps con- tinue flashing or error code The unit may stop operation or continue to run safely.
+If the indicator lamps continue to flash or error codes appear, wait for about 10 minutes.
+The problem may resolve itself.
+If not, disconnect the power, then connect it again.
+Turn the unit on. appears If the problem persists, disconnect th customer service center. le power and contact your hedrest